 Python’s multiprocessing module provides multiprocessing capability that allows independent processes to run on multiple cores.
 Unlike threading, these independent processes do not have shared memory and are not prone to the relevant data races.
 It is important to handle potential multiprocessing exceptions when starting new processes, and if a process terminates as the result of an exception, it cannot be restarted .

 Python’s asyncio module is the newest approach to handling asynchronous concurrency, introduced in Python 3.4.
 This new asyncio processing model is typically faster than implementations that use traditional threads and multiprocessing, and it is safer since asyncio operations all run in the same thread.
 Python event loops are automatically generated by asyncio.run().”
-Multiple event loops are possible but not recommended when using asyncio.
+Multiple event loops are possible but not recommended when using asyncio as the execution model relies on a single thread, and adding multiple event loops does not provide additional functionality or performance.
 Note that restrictions on the use of multiple cores mentioned above also apply to asyncio operations.

+Interprocess communication is almost always necessary in multicore systems.
+If a program is implemented that uses both processes and event loops, it should be noted that event loops are not a suitable means of interprocess communication.
+It is plausible, however, that the masters of event loops may need to communicate with one another and this should happen outside of the event loop processing.

 A thread with the flag daemon set to true is called a daemon thread and never terminates.

-Futures are Python objects that represent the eventual result of asynchronous concurrent operations.
+Futures are Python objects that represent the eventual result of asynchronous and concurrent operations.
 Futures are also available using the concurrent.futures module, which provides a common interface for asynchronous execution of threads using ThreadPoolExecutor, or processes using ProcessPoolExecutor.
 When executors are used, the overheads of repeatedly creating threads or processes are avoided.
 For CPU bound tasks, the ProcessPoolExecutor class can provide better performance.
 Futures in asyncio are awaitable objects and are not thread safe.
-Coroutines await on Future objects until they provide a valid result, error message, or are cancelled.
+Coroutines await on future objects until they provide a valid result, error message, or are cancelled.

 5.2 Primary guidance for Python